Nowadays there are affiliate travel programs for almost any product, service, or membership!

 This is one of the best affiliate travel programs I’ve tried!

-Not only does my audience respond well to learning about an alternative travel accommodation, but the program gives a 50 cent commission for every free account that is made.
+Not only does my audience respond well to learning about an alternative travel accommodation, but the program gives a commission, starting at $3 per signup, for every free account that is made.

 This is an amazing aspect because I’ve never seen any other affiliate travel programs give anything for people making free accounts.